featbit/featbit-java-sdk/README.md

 After initialization, the SDK has all the feature flags in the memory and all evaluation is done _**locally and synchronously**_, the average evaluation time is < _**10**_ ms.

-If evaluation called before Java SDK client initialized, or you set the wrong flag key or user for the evaluation, SDK will return the default value you set.

 There is a `variation` method that returns a flag value, and a `variationDetail` method that returns an object describing how the value was determined for each type.